DavidAJohnston/DecentralizedApplications/README.md

 Decentralized Applications: Version 0.1

-By David Johnston, Steven Mason, Farzad&nbsp;Hashemi, Ron Gross, and Sam Yilmaz
+By: David Johnston, Steven Mason, Farzad Hashemi, Ron Gross, and Sam Yilmaz

 ### Introduction: The Emerging Wave of Decentralized Applications

 A new model for building successful and massively scalable applications is emerging.
 Bitcoin led the way with its open-source, peer-to-peer nature, cryptographically-stored records (blockchain), and limited number of tokens to power the use of its features.

-Now hundreds of additional applications are adopting this model for success including [BitShares][1], Mastercoin, and Meshcoin&nbsp;just to name a few.
+Now hundreds of additional applications are adopting this model for success including [BitShares][1], [Mastercoin](http://www.mastercoin.org/), just to name a few.

-There are a variety of methods being used to build these “Decentralized Applications”, some create their own blockchains, in some cases they work symbiotically on top of an existing blockchain with their own tokens, and others operate at two layers above the blockchain with their own tokens.
+There are a variety of methods being used to build these "Decentralized Applications", some create their own blockchains, in some cases they work symbiotically on top of an existing blockchain with their own tokens, and others operate at two layers above the blockchain with their own tokens.

 This paper describes why this model has become so successful and offers new ways to classify and describe the different variations of this model using terminology that is more accurate and better serves the community.

 This paper defines “Decentralized Applications” as follows:

   * Qualification 1.
-To qualify as “Decentralized” an application must be completely open source, it must operate autonomously with no one entity controlling the majority of its tokens, and its data / records of operation must be cryptographically stored in a decentralized blockchain.
+To qualify as “Decentralized” an application must be completely [open source](https://en.wikipedia.org/wiki/Open_source), it must operate autonomously with no one entity controlling the majority of its tokens, and its data / records of operation must be cryptographically stored in a decentralized [blockchain](https://en.bitcoin.it/wiki/Block_chain).
   * Qualification 2.
 Decentralized Apps must also generate tokens according to a standard algorithm / criteria over time and / or distribute tokens at the beginning of their operation (in accordance with their protocol) to reward predefined value adding behaviors by users.
 These same tokens must be utilized by users to access the features of the Decentralized App.
   * Qualification 3.
-The Decentralized App can adapt its protocol in response to proposed developer improvements and market feedback, though all changes which are accepted into the protocol must be based on the majority consensus of its users through Proof of Work, Proof of Stake, or a similar mechanism(s).
+The Decentralized App can adapt its protocol in response to proposed developer improvements and market feedback, though all changes which are accepted into the protocol must be based on the majority consensus of its users.

 Finally this paper will postulate that these Decentralized Applications will one day surpass the world’s largest existing software corporations in utility, user base, and network valuation due to their superior incentivization structure, flexibility, transparency, resiliency, and distributed nature.